johannschopplich/kirby-blurry-placeholder/README.md

 }
 ```

-As we are manually blurring the `img` **element** which `src` attribute is our generated SVG (so essentially the SVG is a child of our `img` element), we _need_ to have a container that hides overflowing parts.
+As we are manually blurring the `img` **element**, which `src` attribute is our generated SVG (so essentially the SVG is a child of our `img` element), we _need_ to have a container that hides overflowing parts.
 For better performance we also enforce GPU rendering by applying a `transform` declaration.

 ```css
 .img-container {